FunHaver/JackCompiler/README.md

 A Python implementation of the JACK Compiler for the JACK programming language.
 Specified in NAND2TETRIS projects 10 and 11.

-This program read files containing Jack code specified in Part 2 of the NAND2TETRIS course and outputs a VM "bytecode" file for each Jack file.
+This program reads files containing Jack code specified in Part 2 of the NAND2TETRIS course and outputs a VM "bytecode" file for each Jack file.
 The VM language is specified in NAND2TETRIS Part 2.

 ## Usage
 **System Requirements**